 When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service or the gain or loss on curtailment is recognised immediately in Statement of Profit and Loss.
-The Company recognises gains and losses on the settlement of a defined benefit plan when the vi) Income taxes
+The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs..